kkane098/ClassLibrary_2015/README.md

 # ClassLibrary_2015

-Current library of all custom classes created by Team 4541.
+ Library of all custom classes used by Team 4541 in 2015.

 All code written by Kevin Kane and Chase Condon '16.